 Address: 30 Seng Poh Road, #02-60, Tiong Bahru Market, Singapore 168898

 2. Fu Shi (Traditional) Roasted Wanton Mee

-Fu Shi is relatively young with nine years of history, but has an equal share of regular customers.
+Fu Shi in Marsiling has its fair share of regular customers.
 They offer three types of cut: a leaner pork shoulder, fatty pork belly and a tender underarm cut.
-Char siew itself costs $30 per kilogram, but you can get the usual char siew rice at $3.
-They open early in the morning and often sell out by early afternoon, so head there early for your meat!
+Their Char Siew Rice costs $3.50, but we heartily recommend that you top-up $1 for some roasted pork.
+They open early in the morning and often sell out by early afternoon, so head there early!

 Tel: 9237 8157

 Lau Phua Chay’s Char Siew Rice ($3.50) is generously doused with a dark and fragrant gravy that comes with soybean paste, shallots and garlic.
 Some might find it overpowering, while die-hard fans will describe it as addictive.
 It’s best to go with lean shoulder-cut char siew here.